Chalarangelo/30-seconds-of-code/glossary/README.md

 Object-oriented programming (OOP) is a programming paradigm based on the concept of objects, which may contain both data and procedures which can be use to operate on them.
 JavaScript supports Object-oriented programming both via prototypes and classes.

+### Object

+Objects are data structures that contain data and instructions for working with the data.
+Objects consist of key-value pairs, where the keys are alphanumeric identifiers and the values can either be primitives or objects.
+JavaScript functions are also objects.

 ### Promise

 The Promise object represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.
 A Promise can be in one of these states: pending(initial state, neither fulfilled nor rejected), fulfilled(operation completed successfully), rejected(operation failed).

+### Pseudo-class

+In CSS, a pseudo-class is used to define a special state of an element and can be used as a selector in combination with an id, element or class selector.

+### Pseudo-element

+In CSS, a pseudo-element is used to style specific parts of an element and can be used as a selector in combination with an id, element or class selector.

 ### React